csspacecoast/www/content/_index.md

 +++
 title = "Home"
 description = """\
-  The Church of Christ, Scientist, is designed to commemorate the words and \
+  The Church of Christ, Scientist, commemorates the words and \
   works of Christ Jesus.
 Christian Science teaches that God is Love and that we \
   are His beloved children.
 Understanding God's nature and His power leads to \
   healing in individual lives, as well as in the community and the world.\